gaehlerm/SoftwareEngineering/README.md

 ## Pointers

-C++ and Java use pointers everywhere.
-C++ used to be especially bad with that respect.
+C++ used pointers everywhere.
 Pointers were used to point to a certain location of your memory and access the corresponding value.
+Pointers are still used to implement polymorphism.
 Pointers are by far the most dangerous objects in the programming world.
 With pointers, pretty much anything can go wrong.
 Fortunately, they are barely needed these days.
 Vectors and other modern features have pretty much all functionality implemented that pointers were used for.
 The only remnant are interfaces where pointers are still needed for technical reasons.
 Use pointers only there and use the modern smart pointers (unique pointer, shared pointer) and you will be fine.
 Be happy if you use python and you don’t have to care at all.

 # 25. Data properties